Is Lightroom for You?

-The resulting file should be considered as a guide to what the RAW image in question might look like after fairly basic processing on the desktop.
+It can give you an idea as to what the RAW image in question might look like after fairly basic processing on the desktop has been undertaken.

 RAW Files are Not Designed for Viewing, Sharing or Printing

-The original, RAW data needs to be processed (a little like what Kodak, Fuji or Agfa labs did for us in the days of film based photography) and converted to a format (e.g., .jpg) that’s designed with output (i.e., print or screen) in mind.
+The original, RAW data needs to be processed (a little like what Kodak, Fuji or Agfa labs did for us in the days of film based photography) and converted to a format like jpeg that’s designed with output to a print or screen in mind.

 The original RAW file at the very top of this post looks surprising good and much better than most RAW files generated by my camera.